warpdotdev/docs/appearance/size-opacity-blurring.md

 * Increasing the slider increases the blur radius that's applied to the background image.

 {% hint style="warning" %}
-Large blur radiuses may cause affect performance, especially on Retina displays.
+On Mac, Large blur radiuses may cause affect performance, especially on Retina displays.
-{% endhint %}

-{% hint style="warning" %}
-Window blurring is not supported on Linux.
+On Linux, window blurring is not supported.
 {% endhint %}

 ## How it works